Severe Weather Awareness Day 2014

-As a result, Nashville Chapter of the National Weather Association (Alpha Psi Chapter), has partnered with the Nashville National Weather Service office to host the 2nd Annual Severe Weather Awareness Day in hopes of providing new and exciting insight into the many facets of meteorology.
+As a result, the Middle Tennessee Chapter of the National Weather Association (Alpha Psi Chapter), has partnered with the Nashville National Weather Service office to host the 3rd Annual Severe Weather Awareness Day in hopes of providing new and exciting insight into the many facets of meteorology.
 What are some of the things that meteorologists look at to determine if a threat is imminent?
 What variables do they consider to determine if severe weather is likely?
 What do those variables mean?
 When they say, “steep low-level lapse rates coupled with surface CAPE values greater than 2000 j/kg and 50 knots of 0-6 km bulk shear,” what does that mean exactly?
-These are questions that we, as the public, ask frequently and we think it’s time we explained all of that mumbo jumbo to you.
+These are questions that we, as the public, ask frequently and we think it’s time all of that mumbo jumbo was explained.

-The Advanced Storm Spotter Training will consist of the same topics as traditional Spotter Trainings such as safe spotting techniques, identification of key cloud formations, and NWS product information, but they will take it a step further.
-The advanced training will also include explanation of some key severe weather variables such as CAPE, LI, and other severe weather indicators, basic radar theory, and unique differences in severe weather potential associated with varying storm types such as supercells and quazi-linear convective systems (QLCS).
+Advanced Storm Spotter Training will be one of the many presentations provided which will consist of the same topics as traditional spotter trainings in the past such as safe spotting techniques, identification of key cloud formations, and NWS product information, but will be taken a step further.
+The advanced training will also include explanation of some key severe weather variables such as CAPE, LI, and other severe weather indicators, radar theory, and unique differences in severe weather potential associated with varying storm types such as supercells and quazi-linear convective systems (QLCS).

 In addition to the Advanced Spotter Training, and as part of Tennessee Severe Weather Awareness Week, you will also get to see how severe weather is dealt with in all forms of meteorology.
-Western Kentucky University (WKU) and University of Alabama Huntsville (UAH) meteorology students will be on hand to share some basic weather experiments and demonstrations as well as provide some insight into the cutting-edge science that is being done in the research world.
-The local media will also be participating, answering questions and discussing the role they play in broadcasting life-saving information to the public during severe weather situations.
+Western Kentucky University (WKU) and University of Alabama Huntsville meteorology students will be on hand to share some basic weather experiments, demonstrations, and share some insight into the cutting-edge science that is being done in the research world.
+The local TV media will also be participating, answering questions and discussing the role they play in broadcasting life-saving information to the public during severe weather situations.
+New this year, a special virtual presentation will be given by forecasters from the Storm Prediction Center in Norman, Oklahoma!
 Other groups such as the Nashville Chapter of the American Red Cross, Metro Nashville Office of Emergency Management, HAM radio groups, and other disaster preparedness groups will be present to provide you their information directly and answer any questions you may have for them.
 Its a great chance to meet all of the people you turn to during severe weather and answer your questions.

-So come on out to Trevecca Nazarene University on February 23rd, 2013 if you would like to participate in a fun-filled day of severe weather awareness and education.
-The only requirement is that you are a trained SKYWARN Storm Spotter and you register to attend.
-If you aren’t currently a spotter, you can still participate by either attending a Storm Spotter class near you before February 23rd, or come at 10 AM when we will be giving our traditional basic Spotter Training.
-The information booths will open at noon and the Advanced Training will start at 2:30 PM.
-The keynote presentation on the 1998 Nashville Tornado will begin at 3:45 PM.
-See the agenda for more information.
+So come on out to Trevecca Nazarene University on March 1st, 2014 if you would like to participate in a fun-filled day of severe weather awareness and education.
+The only requirement is that you register to attend.
+It is also STRONGLY encouraged that you are at least basic spotter trained as some of these presentations will be advanced.
+If you aren’t currently a spotter, you can still participate by either attending a Storm Spotter class near you before March 1st, or complete one of the new NWS Online Spotter Training Classes.

 We look forward to seeing you there!